EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Training Setup

 \subsection{YOLOX Baselines}

-We train YOLOX baselines using exactly the same setup as RT-DETR (cf.~\autoref{sec:app_train_rtdetr}).
+We implement YOLOX baselines to demonstrate the generalizability of our \tempname framework beyond RT-DETR.
 We use the reference YOLOX backbone and head implementations\footnote{commit \texttt{ac58e0a5e68e57454b7b9ac822aced493b553c53}}~\cite{ge2021yolox,yolox_repo}.
-The only modification we implement is changing the number of input channels of the backbone from 3 to 20.
+The only architectural modification is changing the number of input channels of the backbone from 3 to 20.

+To ensure fair comparison across architectures, we train YOLOX baselines using exactly the same setup as RT-DETR (cf.~\autoref{sec:app_train_rtdetr}).
+Specifically, we train for $400{,}000$ iterations using the Adam optimizer with a batch size of 32 and a learning rate of $2 \times 10^{-4}$.

 The inference is performed with NMS threshold of $0.65$ and confidence threshold of $0.01$.